 University research group memberships

-I am currently the Associate Director of the Centre for Applied Childhood Studies and a member of the Institute for Research in Citizenship and Applied Human Sciences and the Centre for Research in the Social Sciences.
+I am currently the Associate Director of the Centre for Applied Childhood, Youth and Family Research and a member of the Institute for Research in Citizenship and Applied Human Sciences and the Centre for Research in the Social Sciences.

 I am also the Director of the Huddersfield Intergenerational Research Group (HIRG)

 This multi-disciplinary research group focuses on the relationships and experiences of people within, between, and across generations.
 Demographic changes mean that people are living longer which has a number of significant consequences.
 The ageing of populations is leading to major changes and has become a central focus of national and international policy discussion.
 This research group seeks to provide new insights into the impact of these demographic changes on a variety of topic areas such as; family structure, the rights of children and older people, sexuality, gender, socio-economic position and geographical location.